 Serve: heaped generous mounds of noodles into each bowl and top with the tender beef.
 Spoon over the thickened sauce, then ladle that richly flavored broth over everything.
 Garnish spring onions, a few slices of hard-boiled egg, and crispy fried garlic to add that irresistible crunch.
 Just before you dig in, give it a squeeze of calamansi for the bright, zesty contrast to the deep, savory flavors.

-When I cook this meal, I always imagine my family and a warm family meal shared all around the table.
+When I cook kinalas, I always imagine my family and a warm family meal shared all around the table.
 It is more than a meal; it’s the symbol of what we carry in our traditions-practiced from generation to generation, and it feels cozy to recognize a well-loved dish.

 So the next time that you crave something comfortingly delicious, try it.
 Be it your first time to make or you’ve had it and liked it in the past, this noodle soup is guaranteed to warm the heart and fill the belly as it has done for generations in Naga.